raywangruihua/Making-and-Tinkering-Project/README.md

 As part of a summer-long multidisciplinary engineering project, my group and I designed and built an automatic microscope.
 We named it the Autoscope.

 The Autoscope zooms in on the specimen placed within it and captures a clear image, then either identifies the cell in the specimen or takes additional images to store in a dataset.
 This dataset is used to fine-tune a lightweight pre-trained machine learning model, enabling the Autoscope to learn to identify more cell types in the future.
+An example video of it working can be downloaded in this repository.

 The Autoscope is made up of a microscope, which is fitted with stepper motors and an Arducam Hawkeye camera.
 The stepper motors are connected to an Arduino Mega with Ramps 1.4, which receives instructions from a Raspberry Pi 5 to move the motors.